-output\directory is the base output directory.
+output_directory is the base output directory.
 It can be further appended by the incoming data.
 Non-existing directories are created.

-output\filename is the name for unnamed data.
+output_filename is the name for unnamed data.
 Use it to write only one file.

 If no arguments are given, the default is to write to "output.txt" in the current directory (rewritten for every new value) (unless different extensions are provided through the context).
 It is recommended to create filename explicitly using MakeFilename.
-The default writer's output file can be useful in case of errors, when explicit file name didn't work.
+The default writer's output file is useful in case of errors, when explicit file name didn't work.

-verbose regulates whether additional information should be printed on the screen. verbose set to False disables runtime messages.
+verbose sets whether additional information should be printed on the screen. verbose set to False disables runtime messages.

-existing\unchanged and overwrite are used during run() to change the handling of existing files.
-They are mutually exclusive: if one tries to use them simultaneously, LenaValueError is raised.
+existing_unchanged and overwrite are used during run() to change the handling of existing files.
+These options are mutually exclusive: their simultaneous use raises LenaValueError.

-Only strings (and unicode in Python 2) are written.
-To be written, data must have "output" dictionary in context and context["output"]["writer"] not set to False.
-Other values pass unchanged.
+Only strings (and unicode in Python 2) and objects with a method write are written.
+Method write must accept a string with output file path as an argument.
+If context["output"]["write"] is set to False, a value will not be written.
+Not written values pass unchanged.

-Full name of the file to be written (filepath) has the form self.output\directory/dirname/filename.fileext, where dirname, filename and file extension fileext are searched in context["output"].
-If filename is missing, Writer's default filename is used.
+Full name of the file to be written (filepath) has the form self.output_directory/dirname/filename.fileext, where dirname, filename and file extension fileext are searched in context["output"].
+If filename is missing, Write's default filename is used.
 If fileext is missing, then filetype is used; if it is also absent, the default file extension is "txt".
 It is usually enough to provide fileext.

-If the resulting file exists and its content is the same as the incoming data, file is not overwritten.
-If existing\unchanged is True, existing file contents are not checked (they are assumed to be not changed).
+If the resulting file exists and its content is the same as the incoming data, file is not overwritten (unless it was produced with an object's method write, which doesn't allow to learn whether the file has changed).
+If existing_unchanged is True, existing file contents are not checked (they are assumed to be not changed).
 If overwrite is True, file contents are not checked, and all data is assumed to be changed.
-If a file was overwritten, output.changed is set to True, otherwise if it was not set before, it is set to False.
+If a file was written, then output.changed is set to True, otherwise, if it was not set before, it is set to False.
 If in that case output.changed existed, it retains its previous value.

-Example: suppose you have a sequence (Histogram, ToCSV, Writer, RenderLaTeX, Writer, LaTeXToPDF).
-If both histogram representation and LaTeX template exist and are unchanged, the second Writer signals context.output.changed=False, and LaTeXToPDF doesn't regenerate the plot.
-If LaTeX template was unchanged, but the previous context from the first Writer signals context.output.changed=True, then in the second Writer template is not rewritten, but context.output.changed remains True.
-On the second run, even if we check file contents, the program will run faster for unchanged files even for Writer, because read speed is typically higher than write speed.
+Example: suppose you have a sequence (Histogram, ToCSV, Write, RenderLaTeX, Write, LaTeXToPDF).
+If both histogram representation and LaTeX template exist and are unchanged, the second Write signals context.output.changed=False, and LaTeXToPDF doesn't regenerate the plot.
+If LaTeX template was unchanged, but the previous context from the first Write signals context.output.changed=True, then in the second Write template is not rewritten, but context.output.changed remains True.
+On the second run, even if we check file contents, the program will run faster for unchanged files even for Write, because read speed is typically higher than write speed.

-File name with full path is yielded as data.
-Context.output is updated with fileext and filename (in case they were not present), and filepath, where filename is its base part (without output directory and extension) and filepath is the complete path.
+File name with full path is yielded as data. context.output is updated with fileext and filename (in case they were not present), and filepath, where filename is its base part (without output directory and extension) and filepath is the complete path.
+If data is equal to context.output.filepath, this means that the file was already written by another Write, and the value is skipped (yielded unchanged).